About Bi-County Services

 Bi-County Services (BCS) History, Services and Distinctions

 Bi-County Services, Inc. (BCS) is a 501 c 3 non-profit that provides services for special needs individuals living in Adams and Wells Counties in Indiana.
-Individuals must be 18 years of age or older to participate in the Day Services, Sheltered Work Shops, and residential group home services.
-School age children and adults may participate in personal attendant care, Residential Habilitation Services, Community Integration and Music Therapy services.
+Individuals must be 18 years of age or older to participate in the Day Services, Sheltered Work Shops, and Bureau of Developmental Disability Services (BDDS) and Division of Disability and Rehabilitation Services (DDRS) licensed residential group homes with oversight from the Indiana State Department of Health.
+School age children and adults may participate in Supported Living, personal attendant care, Residential Habilitation Services, Community Integration and Music Therapy services.

-Recognizing that all individuals have dignity and worth, it is the mission of Bi-County Services to enable individuals with disabilities to make choices and to live, learn, and participate meaningfully in their community.
+Recognizing that all people have dignity and worth, it is the mission of Bi-County Services, Inc. to work with our staff and community members to enable individuals with disabilities to make choices and to live, learn and participate meaningfully in their community.

-To provide meaningful services that promote quality of life, increased independence, improved productivity and encourage and support community integration.
+Provide meaningful services that promote quality of life, increased independence, improved productivity, encourages and supports community integration, while acknowledging the value and contributions of all people.

 In 1968 BCS, then the Association for Retarded Children (Arc) of Adams and Wells County was started in Vera Cruz, IN.
 Its mission was to provide educational opportunities for intellectually, developmentally and physically disabled school age children.
 A few years later the organization opened a sheltered workshop for adults with intellectually, developmentally, and physically disabilities.